UpstreamInno/guardian_client/README.md

 This application concept could be developed to Beta in as little as 2 (intense) weeks by an estimate of 5 persons.
-It could save lives by:
-Communicating the social-distance concept.

 # Motivation

 Social media works.
-Social distancing is hard to communicate to people.
-Draconian big-brother measures of citizen tracking is doesn't feel good.
-We can make a system that enforces a high level of privacy, is scalable, and primarily community driven.
-Over time it can get better, and use more verifiable healthcare submitted information.
+Social distancing and other preventive measures is hard to communicate to people.
+Draconian big-brother measures of citizen location tracking doesn't feel good.
+We can make a system that has a high level of privacy, is scalable, and primarily community driven.
+Over time it can get better, and use more verifiable healthcare submitted information can be incorportated.

+This application mostly does nothing!
+You install it, and forget you are using it.
+Occasionally you get an alert.
+If you unfortunately contract COVID-19 then you can report it and alert others.
+But it is as accurate as possible.
+It will compare your locations to others down to 5 minutes and within the accuracy of GPS.

 Unlike other applications, this application does not show things on a map and expect you to figure out if you were near an infected person.
 It mostly does nothing unless an infection was reported and you happened to be close to this person.
-In this way it will serve to remind you (scare you) that we have to understand social distancing is real.
+In this way it will serve to remind you (scare you a little bit) that this is still real, and social distancing and other measures are important.

+Note: showing on a map where infectious persons were is not very useful, because a) they are not there anymore, and b) do you really expect people to be glued to their phones looking at maps for the next 18 months?

 If this virus has a long tail, then even after we start lifting travel restrictions we will see cases popping up at various locations almost seemingly at random.
-In this way, a warning system like this can be very effective and cause rapid reaction by users, i.e. you can put it in your pocket and forget about it until you need it!
-Think about it: showing on a map where infectious persons were is not very useful, because a) they are not there anymore, and b) do you really expect people to be glued to their phones looking at maps for the next 18 months?
+In this way, a warning system like this can be very effective and tigger rapid reaction by users.
+What reaction?
+You might think twice about going to work if you feel sick or have a fever, you might wash your hands, you might maintain 2 meters apart, etc.

+You can put it in your pocket and forget about it until you need it!

 # Architecture